Mayada Akil, MD

 As the Vice Chair for education, Dr. Akil is in charge of Medical Student Education, the Residency Training Program and two Fellowships.
 She is involved in the teaching and training of medical students, residents and fellows in the department of Psychiatry and at the school of medicine.
 Her clinical focus is on mood and anxiety disorders and she directs the Mood and Anxiety Disorders Program at Georgetown.
 Dr. Akil is a member of the American College of Psychiatrists, a fellow of the American Psychiatric Association and on the Board of the National Neuroscience Curriculum Initiative.
 She is nationally known for her work in neuroscience education in psychiatry .
 Dr. Akil is the recipient of numerous awards including the Health & Human Services Secretary’s Award for Distinguished Service and the Louis F. Rittelmeyer, Jr., MD, Teaching Award from Georgetown University.

 Karen E. Anderson, MD

-Karen Anderson, MD, is a psychiatrist specializing in neuropsychiatry, and the director of the Huntington’s Disease Care, Education and Research Center at MedStar Georgetown University Hospital.
-Dr. Anderson sees adult patients and families dealing with behavioral symptoms caused by neurological conditions such as Huntington’s disease, Parkinson’s disease, Alzheimer’s disease, and brain injuries.
+Karen Anderson, MD, is a psychiatrist specializing in neuropsychiatry, and director of the Huntington’s Disease Care, Education and Research Center at MedStar Georgetown University Hospital.
+Dr. Anderson sees adult patients and families dealing with behavioral symptoms caused by neurological conditions such as Huntington’s disease, Parkinson’s disease, Alzheimer’s disease and brain injuries.
 She is also an associate professor of psychiatry and neurology at Georgetown University Medical Center.